telerik/kendo-ui-core/docs-aspnet-mvc/helpers/dropdownlist/how-to/use-custom-data-source.md

 ## See Also

-Other articles and how-to examples on the Kendo UI DropDownList HtmlHelper:

 * [Overview of the DropDownList HtmlHelper]({% slug overview_dropdownlisthelper_aspnetmvc %})
 * [DropDownListBuilder API Reference](/api/Kendo.Mvc.UI.Fluent/DropDownListBuilder)

-For more runnable examples on the Kendo UI DropDownLists in ASP.NET MVC applications, browse its [**How To** documentation folder]({% slug howto_cascadeddlenabledvirtualization_ddlaspnetmvc %}).
+For more runnable examples on the Kendo UI DropDownLists in ASP.NET MVC applications, browse its [**How To** documentation folder](/helpers/dropdownlist/how-to/).